rgierczak/test-angular-flex-layout/README.md

 # test-angular-flex-layout

-> The test application for angular flex layout
+> The test application for angular flex layout.

 ## Installation